 To analyse the non-linear behaviours of the Pultec collection, I ran a 100 Hz sine wave through the plug-in at various settings.

 100 Hz sine wave at -12 dB passed through EQP-1A

 100 Hz sine wave at -12 dB passed through MEQ-5

 The EQP-1A has a strong second harmonic, the second harmonic is considered smooth and adds body.
 The EQP-1A also generates the third harmonic, 10 dB down from the second.
 A strong third harmonic is considered to ad richness and depth.
 These are qualities intrinsic to the Pultec sound!

 The MEQ-5 certainly lives up to its name as the rich and colourful counterpart to the EQP-1A.
-The MEQ-5 has stronger second and third harmonics with additional low order harmonic components.
+The MEQ-5 has stronger second and third harmonics with additional low order harmonic components, hense its fatter sound.

 White noise passed through EQP-1A with maximum cut/boost at 100CPS